cloudnative-pg/cloudnative-pg/docs/src/container_images.md

 ## Image tag requirements

+Certainly!
+Here's an improved version:

+## Image Tag Requirements
-To guarantee that the operator is able to take the right choices, it is necessary for it to be able to detect the PostgreSQL major version.

-This can happen in two ways:
+To ensure the operator makes informed decisions, it must accurately detect the PostgreSQL major version.
+This detection can occur in two ways:

-* using the `major` field of the `imageCatalogRef`, if defined
+1. Utilizing the `major` field of the `imageCatalogRef`, if defined.
-* auto-detecting the major version from the image tag of the `imageName`, otherwise
+2. Auto-detecting the major version from the image tag of the `imageName` if not explicitly specified.

-To use the auto-detection, the image tag must follow a specific format.
-The image tag must start with a valid PostgreSQL major version number (e.g.
-14.5 or 15) optionally followed by a dot and the patch level.
+For auto-detection to work, the image tag must adhere to a specific format.
+It should commence with a valid PostgreSQL major version number (e.g., 15.6 or 16), optionally followed by a dot and the patch level.

-This can be followed by any character combination that is valid and accepted in a Docker tag, preceded by a dot, an underscore, or a minus sign.
+Following this, the tag can include any character combination valid and accepted in a Docker tag, preceded by a dot, an underscore, or a minus sign.

 Examples of accepted image tags:

-- `11.1`
+- `12.1`
-- `12.3.2.1-1`
+- `13.3.2.1-1`
-- `12.4`
+- `13.4`
-- `13`
+- `14`
-- `14.5-10`
+- `15.5-10`
-- `15.0`
+- `16.0`

 !!!
 Warning
     `latest` is not considered a valid tag for the image.